jasonm23/onlisp-markdown/onlisp.md

 (A 1 2 3 C)
 ```

-The comma causes the list (1 2 3) to be inserted in place of b, while the comma-
+The comma causes the list (1 2 3) to be inserted in place of b, while
-at causes the elements of the list to be inserted there.
-There are some additional
+the `,@` causes the elements of the list to be inserted there.
+There
-restrictions on the use of comma-at:
+are some additional restrictions on the use of `,@`:

 1. In order for its argument to be spliced, comma-at must occur within a
    sequence.
 It’s an error to say something like ‘,@b because there is nowhere